natwonglakhon/main/_posts/2026-07-08-qld_electricity_forecast.md

 One unexpected result is that Rockhampton temperature consistently ranks higher in feature importance than Brisbane temperature, despite Brisbane having more than half of Queensland's population.
 The initial expectation was that SEQ demand would dominate.

 A few things probably explain this.
-The Bowen Basin coal mining operations and associated industrial load in Central Queensland are enormous electricity consumers, and they are highly temperature-sensitive for cooling and ventilation.
+One possible explanation is the large industrial electricity demand associated with Central Queensland's mining sector.
+The coal mining operations and associated industrial load in Central Queensland are enormous electricity consumers, and they are highly temperature-sensitive for cooling and ventilation.
 When Rockhampton runs hot, that industrial load spikes in a way that may be more predictable and more extreme than the diffuse residential air conditioning response in Brisbane.
 It's also possible that Brisbane temperature is somewhat collinear with the demand lag features (hot Brisbane days and high recent demand tend to co-occur), so the tree splits assign the overlapping signal to demand lags and leave Rockhampton temperature to pick up the residual variation.

-This is worth investigating further, particularly with respect to how mining industry activity interacts with demand patterns.
+However, this hypothesis would require additional industrial load data to verify, particularly with respect to how mining industry activity interacts with demand patterns.

 ---